AngiSusu/empowerment-bot/README.md

 Women often downplay their successes and lose confidence for the sake of "being polite."
 And rather alarmingly, women who don't play by the rules are frequently labeled "bossy" or "conceited," whereas men would be labeled as "leaders."
 In an already incredibly underrepresented field, women in tech encounter obstacle after obstacle when trying to claim a seat at the table.

-EmPower is a messaging tool that not only detects phrases that show a lack of confidence, but also suggests alternative ways to express ideas.
+EmPower is a messaging tool that not only detects phrases that show a lack of confidence but also suggests alternative ways to express ideas.
 By dropping unnecessary apologies and using clear and direct language, women will become more comfortable, confident, and proud when sharing ideas.
 And by changing the way women think about themselves, we can break the glass ceiling!
 Achieving women's equality isn't easy, but it starts from the grassroots.

 How it Works
 ------------